 ALSO READIDFC Bank to merge with Capital First, Vaidyanathan to succeed Lall IDFC-Shriram merger unlikely by early October Shriram did not make a counter-offer on merger: IDFC Bank CEO Rajiv Lall Higher valuation in offing?
 IDFC-Shriram may announce new merger plan today IDFC Bank is betting on expanding its retail presence

+Our belief is that this is a very good deal because it really adds value.
 It accelerates the growth of the bank to gain at least three years.
 In the absence of this deal we would have depressed earnings because we would be invested in building our branch network and Casa (current and savings account) franchise.
 So this actually gives us again the best of both worlds.
 It gives us enhanced earnings and the ability to aggressively grow our Casa franchise.
 I believe our shareholders should welcome this.

 Do you think this merger is a good replacement of your original plan with Shriram?
 Was that a better deal had it gone through?